Level 6 Chartered Surveyor Degree Apprenticeship (Quantity Surveyor Pathway) BSc (Hons)

 This course is closely linked to our BSc (Hons) Quantity Surveying and Commercial Management degree.

 NTU is one of the leading providers of construction education in the UK.
-We're ranked in the UK's Top 20 for Building and Town and Country Planning (Guardian University Guide 2022).
+We're ranked 12th in the UK for Building subjects (Complete University Guide 2023).

 Fundamentals of Construction (40 credits)